easymetadata/IPTools/README.md

 # IPEnrich

-Multithreaded IP information lookups.
-Provides geo IP information and threat feed mapping of your choosing.
+This tool provides geo IP information and threat feed mapping of your choosing.
+It's multithreaded for spead.

+# Configuration and Feeds

-List of threat feeds is defined in the list.yml.
-Lists are primarily FireHol and misp feeds.
-Any IP list can be used.
+The list of feeds are defined in the list.yml.
+Lists are primarily FireHol and misp feeds but can be any ip list.
 Feel free to suggest more.

 ```
 usage: ipEnrich.py [-h] [-f FILE] [-i IP] [-n] [-j] [-r] [-o OUTFILE] [-x] [-s]